 I personally have no problem with them, so this will only be an issue for certain people.
 And as I mentioned above, at least this model now has a row of buttons for the volume and a row for the sound choice, rather than confusingly combining the two.

-The Lectrofan Micro 2 is a terrific little white noise machine that ticks every box in terms of practicality and sound quality.
+The Lectrofan Micro 2 is a terrific little sound machine that ticks the boxes in terms of practicality and sound quality.
 The only thing I’d like to have seen included is an auto-off timer really.

 For such a small device, the speaker quality is unbeatable, as is the internal rechargeable battery.
 So I think it will be a while before a comparable device comes along that does a similar job so well.